dilexus/octobase-plugin/README.md

 ## Roadmap
 This plugin requires additional features to be added in the future.

-1. ~~Social Auth Login support~~ (Completed with Firebase Authentication)
-2. Mobile and Web SDKs(Javascript, Flutter, Kotlin, Swift) support for the plugin
+1. Web SDK (Javascript) support for the plugin

 You can assist in accelerating the development of the plugin by contributing to the following features that are on the roadmap.